lars1808/Block-Dodge-Parry-SRD-2/rules.md

 - **Simple meals** are ingredients that have seen some basic level of preparation, such as grilled meat and roasted vegetables.
 Restores 1 Fatigue.
 Requires fire.
 Rations also count as a simple meal.
 - **Fancy meals** are multiple prepared ingredients put together, such as boiled vegetables with grilled fish, boar meat sandwiches, etc. This restores **all Fatigue**.
 Requires fire and a cooking pot.

-More information about gathering ingredients can be found in the *Wilderness Action* section ([page 58](#Gathering)).
+More information about gathering ingredients can be found in the [Gathering](/running-adventures/wilderness#gathering) section.

 ### Wildcrafting

 Wildcrafting allows one to craft healing salves, teas, tonics, and potions with ingredients found in the wild.

 Ingredients for wildcrafting can be found while **foraging** and consist of mushrooms, mosses, plants, roots, bark, and saps.
 Ingredients can be Common, Uncommon, and Rare.
-(See *Complex Tasks* on [page 13](#Complex Tasks) for more.)
+(See [Complex Tasks](/complex-tasks) for more.)
 An ingredient's rarity decides its Potency: 1 for Common, 2 for Uncommon, and 4 for Rare.
 Furthermore, ingredients are defined by the type of region they are gathered from, like Plains, Forest, Swamp, Hills, Mountain, or Desert.

 An example ingredient could be "*Hallowoak Bark, Uncommon, Plains.*"